Govt tables voter registration amendment Bill

 The Bill relates to a recent court ruling that a person does not need to use his or her name in the birth certificate in order to register as a voter.

+However, the Attorney General has confirmed that the process for legally changing ones name has been changed and is not costly.

+“You don’t have to do a Deed Poll, you simply go to the BDM Office, we have dozens around the country where you can go and register your name should you wish to do so”.

-It seeks to amend section four subsection two of the Act to provide that a person’s application must state the full name as specified on his or her birth certificate and must also be accompanied by the certificate.
+It amendment provides that a person’s application to register as a voter must state the full name as specified on his or her birth certificate.

+The birth certificate must also be presented to the Fijian Elections Office when registering.

 The Bill will be debated on Wednesday.